wikankun/wikankun.github.io/content/blog/2024-10-24-concurrency-python.md

 date: 2024-10-24
 ---

 There are several types of concurrency and parallelism in python: multiprocessing, multithreading, and asynchronous.
-Before comparing them, I'll explain each with definitions and analogies to make them easier to understand.
+I'll explain each with definitions and analogies, then explain the differences between them.

 ## Definition
 ### Multiprocessing